purduerov/X9-Core/flask/IMU-standard.md

-The semi-set standard for IMU packets
+# Semi-set standard for pulling info for IMU packets

 x & yaw comes from one joystick pitch and roll comes from another joystick